-Credit Default Swaps are like a car insurance.
-Instead of buying an insurance for a car you have bought, you buy an insurance for a Bond you bought.
+Credit Default Swaps are like car insurance.
+Instead of buying insurance for a car you have bought, you buy insurance for a Bond you bought.
 CDS are derivatives.

-The Credit Default Swaps are capable of burning Hiroshima holes all over the US and European financial system, resulting in US/EU Economic implosion from eliminated bank and financial system structures almost entirely.
-The process has only begun, but in darkness.
+The Credit Default Swaps are capable of burning Hiroshima holes all over the US and European financial system, resulting in US/EU Economic implosion from an eliminated bank and financial system structures almost entirely.
+The process has only begun but in darkness.

 The total size of this market is A STAGGERING $ 63 Trillion!
 CDS were used by Greece, Spain, Italy, etc...because they allowed to convert something like a bad bond or CCC into a AAA.

 A premium is to be paid for the risk.
 The higher the risk, the higher the premium.
 As an example - under normal circumstances, the risk for a bond issued by the American government is smaller than the risk of bond issued by a company as General Motors.